404Exist/laravel-datatable-cruds/README.md

 ### multiSelect()

-you can use this method to make a `multi-select` input. this method accepts three prameters the first one for options label column name by default its `name` , the second one is for options value column name by default its `id` and the last one is for multiple selection by default its `true`.
+you can use this method to make a `multi-select` input. this method accepts three parameters the first one for options label column name by default its `name` , the second one is for options value column name by default its `id` and the last one is for multiple selection by default its `true`.
 **in the edit form when multiSelect is multiple and you remove any selected options you will get the values of those options in the update request in request key starts with `remove_` then the input name.**
 ```php
 $datatable->input("multi")->multiSelect("name.en")->options([